HermenB/c4d-xpmodifier-numpy/README.md

 # c4d-xpmodifier-numpy
-An add-on for X-Particles (a Cinema 4D plugin) that lets you modify particles with numpy.
+An add-on for Cinema 4D Particles or X-Particles (a Cinema 4D plugin) that lets you modify particles with numpy.

-# What is xpmodifier?
+# What is "xpmodifier"?
-Chances are that if you know Cinema 4D, you know X-Particles.
-X-Particles is a fully featured particle and VFX system for Cinema 4D.
+Cinema 4D has a basic Particles System build-in.
+X-Particles is a fully featured particle and VFX system for Cinema 4D, available as a commercial plugin.
 It let's you modify the particles in a variety of ways, mostly with Questions and Actions.
 The Questions and Actions, however, can be daunting at first, and with them you cannot accomplish everything that you might wish.
 If you need more flexibility, there's also a python modifier, which let's you program what the particles should do.
 The BIG caveat is that it's pure Python, and therefore terribly slow.
 In fact, it's kind of an offense to the otherwise so blazingly fast X-Particles.

 But Python can be made fast, with numpy, and that's what the xpmodifier does.
 Using numpy, it let’s you modify the particles in any way you wish, with a speed comparable to the rest of X-Particles.
 You can easily do 100k particles and keep decent frame rates!

+For bonus, I have included a "particlemodifier", which does the same but acts on normal Cinema 4D particles (NOT Thinking Particles!).

 # Installation
 So how do you install xpmodifier?